 A master’s degree also provides job opportunities as counselors, researchers, data collectors, and analysts.
 Those with a bachelor's degree can find employment in day care settings and preschools, also as psychological or rehabilitation assistants in hospitals, clinics or residential facilities.

 Although a wide range of career opportunities exist for those with degrees in developmental psychology, the following lists some typical job descriptions:

-- Provide professional psychological treatment services to help children, adolescents or adults.
+- Psychologist - Provide professional psychological treatment services to help children, adolescents or adults.
 Provide, supervise and/or coordinate and provide direction for professional psychological services including diagnostic evaluations, group and individual counseling, and develop behavior programs for the individual client treatment.
 Participate in deciding whether to admit people to hospitals or clinics for treatment; refer people to appropriate services; coordinate entry into schools, nursing homes, community residences, or other facilities.
-A PhD and certification required.
+A master's or a PhD and licensure required.

 If you are interested in how and why people change over the course of their lives, or you want to help those with mental health issues and developmental disabilities, you should consider a career in developmental psychology.